If you received a traffic ticket in Ontario, you may want to file for a disclosure request.

 Step Three: Formulate Your Request For Disclosure

-- Criminal court: If you have a lawyer, they will manage disclosure requests for you.
+- Criminal court: If you have legal support, they will manage disclosure requests for you.
 If you are representing yourself, contact the Crown Attorney’s office directly.

 - Provincial offences (Part I): You can submit a Disclosure Request Form either online or by mail/email to the appropriate City Prosecutor’s Office.